Evam-life/cad-bridge/README.md

                         system          HTTP services
 ```

-The bridge always initiates the connection outward to Evam — that's usually all you need to open on the firewall.
+The bridge always initiates the connection outward to Evam — so you only need to make sure your firewall allows outbound connections towards Central Services, no inbound rule needed.

 ---